-- 1. If you don't have it, install Python (you want Python 2.7). - 2.
+- 1. If you don't have it, install Python (you want Python 3.6).
+The installer should give you the option to "add Python to PATH."
+Check this box.
+If you do that, you can skip the next step. - 2.
 If you haven't done so already, set your PATH environment variable to include Python and its scripts.
 To do so, you have to get the "Properties" window for "My Computer", then choose the "Advanced" tab, then hit the "Environment Variables" button, and then look for the PATH variable in the table.
-Add the following to the end of the variable's value: ; C:\Python27; C:\Python27\Scripts. - 3.
-Next, install pip (if you don't have it already) by downloading and running the get-pip.py script. - 4.
-Now install beets by running: pip install beets - 5.
+Add the following to the end of the variable's value: ; C:\Python36;C:\Python36\Scripts.
+You may need to adjust these paths to point to your Python installation. - 3.
+Now install beets by running: pip install beets - 4.
 You're all set!
 Type beet at the command prompt to make sure everything's in order.

 Windows users may also want to install a context menu item for importing files into beets.
-Just download and open beets.reg to add the necessary keys to the registry.
+Download the beets.reg file and open it in a text file to make sure the paths to Python match your system.
+Then double-click the file add the necessary keys to your registry.
 You can then right-click a directory and choose "Import with beets".
-If Python is in a nonstandard location on your system, you may have to edit the command path manually.